diederickh/video_capture/README.md

 video_capture
 =============

-Cross platform Video Capture library
+Cross Platform Video Capture library for Mac, Windows and Linux.

+See [Read The Docs](http://video-capture.readthedocs.org/) for the documentation.

 TODO:
 =====

- - Win: set framerate
+ - On Windows we need to set the desired framerate
  - We probably want to pass a device index to getOutputFormats()